Kantapatlao/FRA333_Project/Docs/A_star_manual.md

 **BUGS**
 - Due to how sequencial_IK_3 work, which only give out 4 solutions, all 4 solution may collide with wall or obstacle which cause the search to fail.
-- Unknown bug when checking if target position is reachable or not, (compute each link length whether fully extending or fully retract can reach specify position or not.)
-Initial suspection is miscalculate when transforming frame between robot's and map's.